rashidsabbir/extractor/extension_instructions.md

 ### Improved annotation recommendations
 The current model for recommending annotations is fairly simple:
 Strings corresponding to each database entry are placed in a high-dimensional space based on word frequencies.
-These points are placed in an LSH Forest (this is essentially a fast nearest-neighbors implementation for high dimensions).
+These points are placed in an LSH Forest (this is essentially a fast approximate nearest-neighbors implementation for high dimensions).
 Then, strings from each row in an SDD placed in the same space, and a number of nearest neighbors are found along with their cosine distances.

 Some details about possible improvements via machine learning are listed at the top of the recommendation\_engine.py file.